Analysis / Badass

 Badass as Fighter

-Any competent warrior; from the best fighter in universe to just any trained fighter.
+Any competent warrior; from the best fighter in the universe to just any trained fighter.
 If fighting is required, it's best if you can handle it well enough to avoid embarrassing yourself.
 A Badass is a character that is known for their ability to fight and carry their own weight.
 If Alice can defeat three grown men attacking her at once, that's pretty impressive.
 However, she might be outclassed by the Badass characters who can defeat three hundred grown men at once is basically an extreme badass.
 Quoting from the page, "He's an unstoppable fighter, a rogue agent, a fearless freedom fighter, a master of disguise."
 Also, quoted from the page, "devastatingly handsome (or if not, possessed of a strange, saturnine magnetism) and desired by all significant women".

 Badass as Tough and Resilient